 Depending on the way your team is structured, there’s a good chance that they haven’t been in the trenches with you every step of the way, which is exactly why a pre-wedding team meeting is non-negotiable.

 Carve out time during the wedding week to bring your crew together.
-This is your chance to walk them through the wedding day timeline, ensuring everyone’s on the same page.
+This is your chance to walk them through all the logistics, ensuring everyone’s on the same page.
 I walk you through exactly how to do this inside my Day Of Staffing Playbook.

 Pro tip: Tackle as much prep as possible ahead of time.
 Ironing napkins, steaming linens, and assembling favors and signage ahead of the wedding day can be a real game-changer.